5ec1cff/TrickyStore/README.md

 ## Build Vars Spoofing

-If you can not pass strong integrity, you can try to enable build vars spoofing by creating a file in `/data/adb/tricky_store/spoof_build_vars`.
+If you can not pass strong integrity, you can try to enable build vars spoofing by creating a file `/data/adb/tricky_store/spoof_build_vars`.

 Zygisk (or Zygisk Next) is needed for this feature to work.

-## Leaf hack or fully generate
+## Support TEE broken devices

-For target packages, TrickyStore will hack leaf certificate by default.
+TrickyStore will hack leaf certificate by default.
-On TEE broken devices, this will not work.
-You can add a `!` after package name to enable fully generate mode.
+On TEE broken devices, this will not work because we can't retrieve leaf certificate from TEE.
+You can add a `!` after package name to enable certificate generate support for this package.

 For example:

 ```
 # target.txt
-# leaf hack for KeyAttestation App
+# use leaf certificate hacking mode for KeyAttestation App
 io.github.vvb2060.keyattestation
-# fully generate for gms
+# use certificate generating mode for gms
 com.google.android.gms!
 ```